snailhand/DissAPear/README.md

 **Can I talk in lobbies/champion select?**
 No, you won't be able to chat in lobbies.
 But your chat privileges will remain the same in /all chat and in game.

 **Is there a tutorial on how to use the program?**
-You litterally only have to press a single button, there's no need for a tutorial.

-**Is there a tutorial on how to use the program?**
 No, you literally only have to press a single button, there's no need for a tutorial.